mylesqpurdue/MatchaMarket/README.md

-# MatchaMarket - A Stock Market Dashboard
+# 🍵MatchaMarket - A Stock Market Dashboard🍵

 A Python-based stock market dashboard that fetches real-time data, displays interactive charts, and uses XGBoost for price predictions.